Dok-T/squarePi/README.md

  - making a CLI based for setting up when enabling fans and make the daemon using configurations files

 ## Functions that (almost?) works:
+ - XML style as config file (config.xml)
  - Enable or disable fans
  - Set custom frequency of the output signal
  - Make a clean CTRL+C exit
- - Check if the required ddependencies are satisfied (not a lot of packages are needed, but it prevents from non-working programm on other OSes/systems)
+ - Check if the required ddependencies are satisfied (not a lot of packages are needed, but it prevents from non-working programm on other OSes/systems) (arch user only)

 # Basic usage :